← Back to blog

 The Problem: When a Deploy Becomes a Risk

-Picture this: tests are green, code merged to main, deployed to production — and a week later a critical vulnerability pops up in one of your gems.
-It’s already being exploited, and you learn about it from the news.
-Sounds familiar?
-This guide is for you.
+Tests are green, code is merged to main, deploy ships — and a week later a critical CVE drops for one of your gems.
+It’s already exploited in the wild.
+You learn about it from X or Hacker News.
+If that story rings a bell, this guide is for you.

 The Solution: Security-First CI/CD